 There are two opposing views about the antiquity of syphilis.
-One is that the sailors of Columbus brought it to Europe where it was spread throughout Italy in by Dr.J.L.Wilkinson

-1493 by soldiers of Charles VIII, then rapidly through Europe.
+One is that the sailors of Columbus brought it to Europe where it was spread throughout Italy in 1493 by soldiers of Charles VIII, then rapidly through Europe.
 The other view is that it existed at much earlier times, was referred to in Egyptian and Assyrian inscriptions and there is evidence of it in mummies.
-The outbreak was virulent in the Middle Ages.
+The outbreak was virulent in the Middle Ages .
 It was not then known to be of venereal origin.